osilander/203.311/Week4/Week4.md

 #### Summary Stats with fastp

 There are a number of other ways to look at your sequence data, and some of them are far more aesthetically pleasing than `seqkit`.
-One of these is `fastp`, which provides interactive reports via html. `fastp` is somewhat fiddly to get working on your versions of `RStudioCloud`, so instead I provide an example report [here](https://htmlpreview.github.io/?https://github.com/osilander/203.311/blob/main/Week4/files/montana-2021-29-09.html "sample fastp report").
+One of these is `fastp`, which provides interactive reports via html. `fastp` is somewhat fiddly to get working on your versions of `RStudioCloud`, so instead I provide an example report [here](./data/fastp.tar "sample fastp report").
+Download this, and then expand (untar) the files by double clicking.
+This will open a folder called "fastp".
+Double click on the **html** file, and this should open in your default browser.
 Please look at this report now.

 #### QUESTIONS
 1. What percentage of reads were scored as having low quality?